Religious syncretism: South and East Asian religions

-Buddhism has syncretized with many traditional beliefs in East Asian societies as it was seen as compatible with local religions.
+Buddhism has syncretized with many traditional beliefs in East Asian societies as it was compatible with local religions.
 Notable syncretization of Buddhism with local beliefs includes the Three Teachings, or Triple Religion, that harmonizes Mahayana Buddhism with Confucian philosophy and elements of Taoism, and Shinbutsu-shūgō, which is a syncretism of Shinto and Buddhism.
-The religious beliefs, practices, and identities of East Asians (who comprise the majority of the world's Buddhists by any measure) often blend Buddhism with other traditions including Confucianism, the Chinese folk religion, Taoism, Shinto, Korean shamanism, Vietnamese folk religion.
+The religious beliefs, practices, and identities of East Asians (who comprise the majority of the world's Buddhists by any measure) often blend Buddhism with other traditions including Confucianism, the Chinese folk religion, Taoism, Shinto, Korean shamanism, and Vietnamese folk religion.
 Before and during World War II, a Nichiren Shōshū priest named Jimon Ogasawara proposed the blending of Nichiren Buddhism with Shinto.

-Hinduism, Buddhism, Jainism and Zoroastrianism in ancient India have made many adaptations over the millennia, assimilating elements of various religious traditions.
+Hinduism, Buddhism, Jainism, and Zoroastrianism in ancient India have made many adaptations over the millennia, assimilating elements of various religious traditions.
 One example of this is the Yoga Vasistha.

 Akram Vigyan Movement established by Dada Bhagwan is considered to be a Jain-Vaishnava Hindu syncretistic movement.

-The Mughal emperor Akbar, who wanted to consolidate the diverse religious communities in his empire, propounded Din-i-Ilahi, a syncretic religion intended to merge the best elements of the religions of his empire, Allopanishad is the example there.
+The Mughal emperor Akbar, who wanted to consolidate the diverse religious communities in his empire, propounded Din-i-Ilahi, a syncretic religion intended to merge the best elements of his empire's religions.
+Allopanishad is an example there.
 Satpanth is considered a syncretism of Ismaili Islam and Hinduism.

 Meivazhi is a syncretic monotheistic minority religion based in Tamil Nadu, India.
-Its focus is spiritual enlightenment and the conquering of death, through the teachings.
-Mevaizhi preaches the Oneness of essence message of all the previous major scriptures – particularly Hinduism, Buddhism, Islam, Judaism and Christianity – allowing membership regardless of creed.
-Meivazhi's disciples are thousands of people belonging once to 69 different castes of different religions being united as one family of Meivazhi Religion.
+Its teachings focus on spiritual enlightenment and the conquering of death.
+Mevaizhi preaches the Oneness of Essence message of all the previous major scriptures—particularly Hinduism, Buddhism, Islam, Judaism, and Christianity—allowing membership regardless of creed.
+Meivazhi's disciples are thousands of people from 69 different castes of different religions united as one family of the Meivazhi religion.

-In China, most of the population follows syncretist religions combining Mahayana Buddhism, Taoism and elements of Confucianism.
-Out of all Chinese believers, approximately 85.7% adhere to Chinese traditional religion, as many profess to be both Mahayana Buddhist and Taoist at the same time.
+In China, most of the population follows syncretistic religions combining Mahayana Buddhism, Taoism, and elements of Confucianism.
+Out of all Chinese believers, approximately 85% adhere to Chinese traditional religion, as many profess to be both Mahayana Buddhist and Taoist simultaneously.
 Many of the pagodas in China are dedicated to both Buddhist and Taoist deities.

 Likewise, in Southeast Asia, the local variants of Buddhism have been adapted to accommodate folk beliefs, such as the veneration of nats in Myanmar and phi in Thailand.
 Tibetan Buddhism is also syncretic in adopting practices from the earlier Bön religion.
+The various Indianised cultures of Southeast Asia also incorporated Hinduism with local beliefs and folklore, such as the veneration of Dewi Sri in Java.

+At least hundreds of thousands of people follow religions that syncretize Chinese folk religion and Christianity, while others follow similar belief structures that incorporate Islamic theology instead and have precedent in some 19th- and 20th-century Muslim populations in China.